AsuPaul19/Kitchen-Magician/application/KitchenMagician/README.md

 # **Database Instruction**
-There is a python file `recipe/recipe_data_fetch.py` for fetching all data for a center recipe.
+There is a python file `recipe/recipe_data_fetch.py` for fetching all data for a recipe.
-Recipe Info

-Return a recipe data as a dictionary {key, value}
+Recipe Info: return a recipe data as a dictionary {key, value}
 ```python
     recipe_data_json = {
             'user': self.recipe_user(recipe),